zeitspare/code-learn/README.md

 ### Polymorphism
 Polymorphism simply means having many forms.

+### Encapsulation
+wrapping data and the methods that work on data within one unit.
+This puts restrictions on accessing variables and methods directly and can prevent the accidental modification of data.

 ### self
 The word 'self' is used to represent the instance of a class.
 By using the "self" keyword we access the attributes and methods of the class in python.